cordejs/corde/README.md

 Quite simple uh ?

-pucket sintax is short and simple.
+trybot sintax is short and simple.
 Your `say` something to the bot, then you expect that he respond something to will, so you gonna `wait` for a response.